spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 # Survey Best Practices

 Conducting surveys can provide useful answers to specific questions.
-They don't need to be complex or exhausting to be valuable.
+Surveys don't need to be complex or exhausting to provide valuable information and insights.
 If you've ever wondered how to conduct a good survey, these tips will help.

 * [Keep questions relevant and specific](#relevant)
 * [Make questions short](#short)